KarolineMJ/dummyJson_webshop/README.md

 **My features:**

-7. The user can increase the quantity of an item directly from the cart
+7. The user can increase or decrease the quantity of an item added to the cart directly from the cart
-8. The user can change the amount of products shown per page
+8. The user can adjust the amount of items shown per page
-9. The user can always rearrange the data in ascending or descending order
+9. The user can change the sorting of items between ascending or descending
+10. The user is shown a snackbar when they add an item to the cart to confirm that it has been added to the cart